GoekeLab/bambu-pipe/README.md

 #

 ### **General Usage**
-To run the pipeline, you must provide a CSV samplesheet, a reference genome, and a reference annotation file (see [Parameters](#parameters) section).
-The pipeline performs transcript discovery and quantification on either a single sample or multiple samples, as specified in the samplesheet.
-See the [Samplesheet (CSV)](#samplesheet-csv) section below for more details.
+To run the pipeline, you must provide a samplesheet, reference genome, and reference annotation file as input.
+The pipeline performs transcript discovery and quantification on either a single sample or on multiple samples based on the number of samples specified in the samplesheet.
+Refer to the [Parameters](#parameters) and [Samplesheet (CSV)](#samplesheet-csv) sections below for more details.

 **Running the pipeline**

-The example below shows how to run the pipeline on a test dataset provided in `examples/`
+Use the command below to run the pipeline on the test data provided in `examples/`
 ```
 nextflow run $PWD/bambu-singlecell-spatial \
   --input $PWD/examples/samplesheet.csv \